gabyx/nixos-configuration/README.md

 The file [`configuration.nix`](configuration.nix) contains the whole NixOS configuration and will be used to install the complete system.

-We assume to be in Ubuntu.
 The following steps describe how to end up with a QEMU NixOS installation.

 Also we want to build a
 [NixOS Installer](https://nixos.wiki/wiki/Creating_a_NixOS_live_CD) at then end